Gore9907/PaintApp/README.md

 Follow these steps to clone, build, and run the application.

+🧰 Tech Stack

+Java – Core programming language for application logic and structure

+JavaFX – UI framework for rendering shapes, handling user interactions, and building the toolbar interface

+Maven – Project management and build tool for dependency handling and running the app

+Design Patterns – Applied for clean, maintainable, and extensible architecture:

+Strategy Pattern – For switching between drawing tools dynamically

+Model–View–Controller (MVC) – To separate data, user interface, and control logic

+Observer/Observable Pattern – For updating views when the model changes

 🧾 Requirements

 - Java 17 or higher (tested with Java 22)